How to prepare for moving to Dublin, Ireland?

 Also, people are not responsible for cleaning up after their dogs as in other cities we’ve visited.
 The bins along the Dodder River and Grand Canal sometimes overflow after a rugby or football match.

 What are your favorite things to do in Dublin?

 There are so many things that I love doing here.

-Taking a walk in one of Dublin’s many Georgian parks like Merrion Square.
+- Take a walk in Dublin’s many Georgian parks like Merrion Square.

-Visiting museums.
-Most museums in Dublin are free and make for a great rainy day activity.
+- Visit museums.
+Most museums in Dublin are free and make for a great rainy-day activity.

-Going to the theatre or to a gig at one of many venues dotting the city.
+- Go to the theatre or a gig at one of many venues dotting the city.

 Traverse the locks on a dinner cruise down Dublin’s Grand Canal.